arrecio/pySimRadio/README.md

 > pip install pyaudio

-But at the moment of writing this README there wasnt a version for python 3.14+.

-There are some solutions or alternatives wich doesnt work for my python 3.14, like:

-> pip install pipwin
->
-> pipwin install pyaudio

-or

-> winget install -e --id intxcc.pyaudio

 Using python 3.13 and the "pip install pyaudio" method is working well.

 # Third-Party non-python dependencies